 Rugged COM Design for Harsh Environments

 The computer-on-module comes in a robust aluminum cooling frame and cover that shields the COM against EMC and provides a cooling interface for integration in fanless systems.
 With all components soldered, its small form factor and low power consumption, the board is ideal for embedded applications in severe environments.
-Its full EN 50155 compliance up to class TX gives it a focus on rolling-stock applications.
+Its full EN 50155 compliance gives it a focus on rolling-stock applications.